 Firms would provide general training only if they did not have to pay any of the costs.
-Persons receiving general training would be willing to pay this cost since training raises their future wages hence the cost as well as the return from general training would be borne by trainees, not by firms.
-Since wages and marginal products are raised by the same amount, MP_t must equal W_t for all $t=1,\ldots,n-1$, and therefore
+Persons receiving general training would be willing to pay this cost since training raises their future wages hence the cost as well as the return from general training would be borne by trainees, not by firms. must equal W_t for all t=1,....n-1, and therefore